apache/mxnet/docs/faq/env_var.md

     - Round: A memory pool that always rounds the requested memory size and allocates memory of the rounded size.
 MXNET_GPU_MEM_POOL_ROUND_LINEAR_CUTOFF defines how to round up a memory size.
 Caching and allocating buffered memory works in the same way as the naive memory pool.
 * MXNET_GPU_MEM_POOL_ROUND_LINEAR_CUTOFF
   - Values: Int ```(default=24)```
-  - The threshold that decides the rounding strategy.
-If the memory size is smaller than the threshold, it rounds to the smallest 2^n; if the memory size is larger than the threshold, it rounds to the next k * 2^CUTOFF.
+  - The cutoff threshold that decides the rounding strategy.
+Let's denote the threshold as T. If the memory size is smaller than `2^T`, it rounds to the smallest `2^n` that is larger than the requested memory size; if the memory size is larger than `2^T`, it rounds to the next k * 2^T.

 ## Engine Type